CrazyForks/TrustTunnel/README.md

   "reverse_proxy": Optional {
     /// The origin server address
     "server_address": "127.0.0.1:1111",
+    /// Connections to the main hosts with paths starting with this mask are routed
+    /// to the reverse proxy server.
+MUST start with slash.
+    "path_mask": "/proxy",
     /// The connection timeout
     "connection_timeout_secs": Default(30),
     /// With this one set to `true` the endpoint overrides the HTTP method while